-In this month’s post, we’ll show you how to build a homemade toy car by using the motors and propellers from a broken drone to power a Lego car.
+In just 5 easy steps we’ll show you how to build a homemade toy car using drone or hobby motors to power a Lego car!

 For us, this project is more than just a fun rainy-day activity.

 You see, among the list of first-world problems faced by our children, there are few that result in greater frustration or despair than when a favorite toy breaks.

 Perhaps the fatal wound was inflicted mistakenly by the toy’s owner, by a careless visitor, by the owner’s sibling, or was simply a case of self-destruction.
 In any case, stomping, crying, and hurling of accusations ensue.